FernandoVianaNeto/Ecommerce/README.md

 - **Shopping Cart** – Add, update, and remove products with an intuitive cart system.
 - **Payment Checkout** – Secure and smooth payment process.
 - **Responsive Design** – Optimized for desktop, tablet, and mobile devices.
-- **Modern Stack** – Built with Next.js for SSR/SEO benefits, React for dynamic UI, and TypeScript for type-safety.
+- **Modern Stack** – Built with Next.js for SSR/SEO benefits, React for dynamic UI, TypeScript for type-safety and TailWind CSS for styles.

 ## 🛠️ Tech Stack
 - **Frontend:** Next.js, React, TypeScript